David Fair: Early labor and LGBTQ political organizing

+Early HIV/AIDS activism

+In the mid-1980s, Fair became involved in local responses to the HIV/AIDS epidemic, working with community organizations and municipal agencies.

-In 1985, as the AIDS epidemic grew in both the LGBT and racial minority communities, Fair encouraged Goode to create the Mayor's Commission on Health Emergencies, the first effort in the city government to create a local response to the AIDS epidemic.
+During the early years of the HIV/AIDS epidemic, Fair encouraged the sitting mayor of Philadelphia, Wilson Goode, to create the Mayor's Commission on Health Emergencies, which became the first effort in Philadelphia's city government to create a local response to the AIDS epidemic.
 That same year, Fair gave the fledgling AIDS prevention organization Blacks Educating Blacks About Sexual Health Issues (BEBASHI) its first office space.

-In 1986, Fair authored AIDS and Minorities in Philadelphia: A Crisis Ignored for BEBASHI and began participating in the organizing of African American and Latino LGBT people to combat the epidemic in their own communities.
+In 1986, Fair authored AIDS and Minorities in Philadelphia: A Crisis Ignored for BEBASHI and began participating in the organizing of African American and Latino LGBTQ community to combat the epidemic in their own communities.
 At the 1986 national convention of the National Association of Black and White Men Together, Fair gave the keynote speech on white gay racism, which was later published in Speaking for Our Lives: Historic Speeches and Rhetoric for Gay and Lesbian Rights 1892-2000.
-From that point until the mid-1990s, Fair became a leading organizer of anti-racism efforts in the LGBT and HIV/AIDS communities in Philadelphia.
-These efforts were typified by a speech Fair gave to a town meeting sponsored by the Philadelphia Gay and Lesbian Community Council in 1989 focusing on the need to embrace intersectionality within the community to make progress.
+From that point until the mid-1990s, Fair contributed to anti-racism efforts in the LGBT and HIV/AIDS communities in Philadelphia.

-The controversies surrounding the organizing by Fair and other activists, both black and white, among Philadelphia communities of color are detailed in To Make the Wounded Whole: The African American Struggle Against HIV/AIDS a book by Dan Royles at the University of North Carolina.

-Fair's efforts resulted in numerous awards, including, in 1989–90, from the AIDS in the Barrio Conference, the Philadelphia Commission on Human Relations, the Philadelphia Fellowship Commission, Unity/Philadelphia, Dignity/Philadelphia, the Philadelphia City Council, and the Mayor's Office.
-A video produced by Fair, Epidemic: The AIDS Emergency in Philadelphia, won him the Communicator of the Year Award from the Public Relations Society of Southeastern Pennsylvania and the CINE Award for Video Excellence.